justinmahar/SublimeCSAutocompletePlus/README.md

 		# In the following example, we have a LavaLamp that extends Appliance.
 		# Each class has static and non-static properties and methods.
+		# Given the context, CA+ will suggest either static or non-static,
-		# CA+ will know about these given the context of the operand.
+		# and will walk up the class hierarchy.

 		class Appliance
 			# Static